Visas for Hong Kong

-Well-qualified and experienced expats wanting to work in Hong Kong will likely apply for a General Employment Policy (GEP) visa.
-No quota restrictions are in place for general employment permits, and they are not sector-specific.
+Highly-qualified and experienced expats wanting to work in Hong Kong will likely apply for a General Employment Policy (GEP) visa.
+No quota restrictions are in place for general employment permits, and they are not sector specific.

 - Working Holiday Scheme Visa

-Working Holiday Scheme (WHS) visas allow expats from certain countries aged between 18 and 30 to work in Hong Kong for up to 12 months (six months for Austrian nationals).
-There are annual quotas of Working Holiday Scheme visas for each of the eligible countries.
+Working Holiday Scheme (WHS) visas allow expats aged between 18 and 30 to work in Hong Kong.
+WHS visas are only available for a few nationalities and are valid for up to 12 months (six months for Austrian nationals).
+There are annual quotas of WHS visas for each of the eligible countries.

-Participants of the Working Holiday Scheme are allowed to take up temporary employment, but may be obligated to change employers after three, six or 12 months depending on their nationality.
+Participants of the WHS are allowed to take up temporary employment, but may be obligated to change employers after three, six or 12 months depending on their nationality.
 Most nationalities are also permitted to study while in Hong Kong, though again, the number and length of courses that may be taken varies according to country of origin.

 Dependant visas for Hong Kong

-Expats in Hong Kong can apply to bring their dependants to Hong Kong, including their spouse and any unmarried children under the age of 18.
-Once an expat becomes a permanent resident of Hong Kong, they are also able to apply for a dependent visa for parents over the age of 60.
+Expats in Hong Kong can apply to bring their dependants to Hong Kong, including their spouse as well as children under the age of 18.
+Once an expat becomes a permanent resident of Hong Kong, they can also apply for a dependant visa for their parents, provided they are over the age of 60.

-Expats will have to provide proof of their relationship to their dependants, and must be able to show that they can financially support and accommodate these individuals while living in Hong Kong.
+Expats will have to provide proof of their relationship to their dependants and must be able to show that they can financially support and accommodate them while living in Hong Kong.